BuoyantIO/mTLS-workshop/pki-workshop-vault/STEPS.md

 #   namespace: cert-manager
 # spec:
 #   vault:
-#     path: pki/sign-intermediate/cert-manager # our endpoint
+#     path: pki/root/sign-intermediate # our endpoint
 #     server: http://172.28.0.1:8200 # our addressable vault server
 #     auth:
 #       tokenSecretRef:
-#          name: my-vault-token # ref to the token applied in 2nd step
+#          name: my-secret-token # ref to the token applied in 2nd step
 #          key: token
 #
 # this manifest is taken from vault-issuer.yaml